-Environmental Engineering Center (Ningyo) and Tono Geoscience Center (Tono).
-And that raised a new problem: What should be done with the waste left over from cleaning up those sites?
+Environmental Engineering Center (Ningyo) and Tono Geoscience Center (Tono).^{3,4} And that raised a new problem: What should be done with the waste left over from cleaning up those sites?

-Japan's nuclear history began in 1893, when uranium was first discovered there.
-Uranium deposits were mined in two ore fields on Honshu Island at Ningyo and Tono, both west of Tokyo.
-At Ningyo, uranium was mined on a test basis from 1959 to 1987, a research and development mill was operated nearby from 1964 to 1982, and a facility that piled up ore and then leached uranium from it with chemicals ran from 1978 through 1987 Both the mill and the leaching facility were dismantled, though cleanup and decommissioning are expected to last until 2060.
+Japan's nuclear history began in 1893, when uranium was first discovered there.5 Uranium deposits were mined in two ore fields on Honshu Island at Ningyo and Tono, both west of Tokyo.6 At Ningyo, uranium was mined on a test basis from 1959 to 1987, a research and development mill was operated nearby from 1964 to 1982, and a facility that piled up ore and then leached uranium from it with chemicals ran from 1978 through 1987.7 Both the mill and the leaching facility were dismantled,8 though cleanup and decommissioning are expected to last until 2060.9 pdf.
+Accessed January 30, 2022.

-A uranium deposit was discovered at Tono in 1964, and mining began there in 1972.
-Ultimately, producing uranium at Tono proved economically infeasible, but by 1987 the mine was being examined as a possible repository for radioactive waste.
+A uranium deposit was discovered at Tono in 1964, and mining began there in 1972.10 Ultimately, producing uranium at Tono proved economically infeasible, but by 1987 the mine was being examined as a possible repository for radioactive waste.11